 Work-related ice breakers

-Think about the context.
+Think about the context and culture of where you are hoping to work.
+How would your future colleagues answer these questions.
+Remain true to yourself, but manipulate your answer a little to suit the situation if you can.
 Something that would have been acceptable at a previous role may not be in the new one.

 - What is the most useful lesson you have learned at work?